qfennessy/arthurian/README.md

 # Arthurian

-A Python-based art generation tool that creates unique abstract compositions using various geometric patterns and styles.
+This was inspired by images contributed to bluesky by
+- @shurastei.bsky.social
+- @jeffpalmer.bsky.social
+- @pb67art.bsky.social
+- @whitekoalaart.bsky.social

 ## Description

-Arthurian is a versatile art generation tool that creates abstract compositions using different geometric patterns and styles.
-Each style produces unique visual outputs with distinct characteristics, making it suitable for generating art for various purposes.
+Arthurian is a basic art generation tool that creates abstract compositions using different geometric patterns and styles.
+This is largely a learning exercise for me.
+I have seen very interesting art on Bluesky recently and I was inspired.

 ## Features